Psalm 90 – The Prayer of Moses in the Wilderness

 i.
 “The New Testament, incidentally, will outrun verse 15’s modest prayer for joys to balance sorrows, by its promise of ‘an eternal weight of glory beyond all comparison’ (2 Cor.
 4:17).”
 (Kidner)

 ii.
-“The time of our pilgrimage upon earth is a time of sorrow; we grieve for our departed friends must soon grieve for us; these are days wherein God afflicteth us.”
+“The time of our pilgrimage upon earth is a time of sorrow; we grieve for our departed friends and our surviving friends must soon grieve for us; these are days wherein God afflicteth us.”
 (Horne)

 iv.
 According to the days: “The good Lord measures out the dark and the light in due proportions, and the result is life sad enough to be safe, and glad enough to be desirable.”
 (Spurgeon)

 e.
-Let the beauty of the LORD our God be upon us: Earlier in Psalm 90 Moses spoke of God’s people being consumed and terrified.
+Let the beauty of the Lord our God be upon us: Earlier in this psalm Moses spoke of God’s people being consumed and terrified.
 He prayed that the gracious God would exchange that misery for His own beauty.

 iii.
 “The faithful beseech God to let his ‘beauty,’ his splendor, the light of his countenance, his grace and favour, be upon them.”
 (Horne)

 f.
 And establish the work of our hands for us: The final aspect of blessing Moses prayed for was for the permanence of the work of God’s people.
-Without this blessing, our work and its effectiveness pass quickly and are of little impact.
+Without this blessing in our lives, our work and its effectiveness pass quickly and are of little impact.

 i.
 Essentially, Moses asked that God would work with man.
 “Fleeting as our days are, they are ennobled by our being permitted to be God’s tools.”
 (Maclaren)